makersacademy/chitter-challenge/README.md

 #### Personal motivation

 - Building a web app with a database
-- Improved debugging debugging process for web and database applications
+- Improved debugging process for web and database applications
 - Use of and better understanding of the Object Relational Model (ORM) design pattern
 - Set up and use of test and dev database environments